Gag Clause Prohibition Compliance Attestation

 Since the passage of the Consolidated Appropriations Act of 2021 (CAA), group health plans and health insurance issuers have been prohibited from entering into agreements with healthcare providers, networks/associations of healthcare providers, third party administers (TPA), or other service providers that contain a gag clauses on price and quality information.
 A gag clause is a provision of a contract that prevents the sharing of specified information.

 To ensure compliance with the gag clause prohibition, the CAA requires group health plans and health insurance issuers to attest annually that they have not entered in an agreement that contains a prohibited gag clause.
-While the prohibition against gag clauses has been effective since December 27, 2020, the required attestation had been delayed pending further guidance.
+Employers, as group health plan sponsors, are responsible for ensuring their plan is complying with the prohibition on gag clauses and making the required attestation.

 The Attestation